Forex trading itself is not a scam, but fraudsters are using the popularity of forex trading to lure in potential victims.

 Fraudulent brokers

-Examples of credible financial authorities:
+Examples of credible financial authorities include:

 - CFTC (U.S.)